pippinbarr/cart253-2018/modules/core-conditionals/core-conditionals.md

 - This is an `if` statement that checks whether the mouse is in the right-hand side of the window
 - And if the mouse __is__ over there, it makes the background of the window black
 - Let's break it down...

+???

+- If you put this into the a project template you should put it inside the `draw()` function
+- Why?
+- Because you want this "question" the `if` statement represents to be asked over and over, each frame, so that the program will react when the truth value of the expression changes
+- If we put it in `setup()` it will only run once!
+- Sometimes we might have `if` statements in `setup()`, too, but if they're meant to help our program react to live events, then they should be in `draw()`

 ---